-Dinner is served from a menu at the Bourbon Street Bistro.
-Seating is open.
-The appetizers, main courses, and desserts are varied and very tasty.
-The dinner menu often includes regional specialties and vegetarian options, but "comfort foods" like grilled salmon, chicken, or steak are always available.
-I was only on the ms River Voyager for a few nights, but loved their rack of lamb.
+Dinner, with open seating, is ordered off the menu.
+The appetizers, main courses, and desserts are varied—the dinner menu often includes regional specialties and vegetarian options, but "comfort foods" like grilled salmon, chicken, or steak are always available and wine is complimentary.

 The Cotton Club Lounge also has a daily "late riser's" breakfast, coffee machine, and complimentary ice cream buffet.

-One feature that many guests on the ship especially appreciate is the use of an allergen code on all the menus and name tags on the buffets.
+One feature that many guests on the ship especially appreciate is the use of an allergen code on all the menus and small food signs on the buffets.
 Vantage has a list of 14 common allergens on its menus, each assigned a numerical code.
 If a dish has a number next to it, all the guest has to do is compare it to the allergen list.
 For example, "peanuts and products" is number 2.
-Those allergic to peanuts only have to avoid anything with a number 2 after it, rather than always ask about every dish.
-Wish more restaurants/cruise ships used this method.
+Those allergic to peanuts only have to avoid anything with a number 2 after it, rather than ask about every dish.

-Guests don't have to wait until meal time for a snack or a drink.
+Guests don't have to wait until mealtime for a snack or a drink.
 There's a professional espresso machine in the Blue Note Lounge, along with tea, hot chocolate, and afternoon snacks.
-This observation lounge also has an early riser's breakfast.

-The suite has all the creature comforts one might expect from a suite of this name--coffee maker, luxurious bath robes, minibar, sitting room sofa that converts to a bed, and mattresses that tilt and curtains that open or close with the push of a... button.
+The suite has all the creature comforts one might expect from a suite of this name—coffee maker, luxurious bathrobes, minibar, sitting room sofa that converts to a bed, mattresses that tilt and raise, and curtains that open or close with the push of a button.

 The eight Deluxe Suites on the Vantage River Voyager measure 250 square feet each and are located on the Navigator Deck.

 Like the Owner's Suite, the Deluxe Suites have floor to ceiling windows with French balconies, desk area, remote controlled adjustable beds and curtains, and huge bathrooms.
-Each of these suites is named for a famous jazz singer/musician.
-I loved having a biography of Glenn Miller in my suite, and heard from others onboard that their named-suites included the applicable biography.
+Each of these suites is named for a famous jazz singer/musician with their respective biographies there to read.

 Cabin Categories A, B, and C

 These three cabin categories are the largest group on the Vantage ms River Voyager.
 Measuring 166 square feet, these cabins are located on the Navigator and Explorer Decks and have French balconies.
-The bathrooms are not as large (only one sink and no bathtub) as the suites, but the shower is huge compared to some on other cruise ship cabins I've seen.
+The bathrooms are not as large (only one sink and no bathtub) as in the suites, but the shower is huge compared to some in other cruise ship cabins.

 Cabin Category D

 The 19 cabins on the Odyssey Deck are the same size and layout as Categories A, B, and C. The primary difference is that since the category D cabins are on the lowest passenger deck, they only have a window rather than a French balcony.
 These cabins are a good choice for couples or companions looking for a budget-priced room.
-Although I love having access to the outdoor air, many travelers don't spend much time in their cabins and would rather travel more often by staying in the lowest cabin category.
+You won't have access to outdoor air, but many travelers don't spend much time in their cabins and would save money and travel more often by staying in the lowest cabin category.